shanif3/NLP/HW1/README.md

 **Note:** The project using the models: `word2vec-google-news-300`, `glove-wiki-gigaword-200`, `glove-twitter-200`, so it may take a while to load them.

 ### Authors
-Shani Finkelstein & Devora Siminovski
+Shani Finkelstein & Devora Siminovsky